Monday, August 24, 2009

 Instructions

 Rinse the shrimp.
 Fill a large 6-quart stockpot halfway with water and bring to a boil.
 You'll want roughly 1 quart of water for every pound of shrimp.
 Add the first nine ingredients and return the water to a boil.
-Add the crab boil, sausage and potatoes; boil for about 10 minutes.
+Add the crab boil, including 1/2 bag of the loose seasoning if using, sausage and potatoes; boil for about 10 minutes.
 Add the corn, boil for about 5 minutes, then add the shrimp and immediately remove the pot from the heat.
 Add the salt and stir well to dissolve.
 Cover the pot and allow to soak - amount of soaking time is dependent on the size shrimp you are using.
-For small it can be as little as 3 to 5 minutes, for jumbos up to 15 or longer, or somewhere in between, for medium sized shrimp.
+For small it can be as little as 3 to 5 minutes, for jumbos 10 to 15 or longer, or somewhere in between, for medium sized shrimp.
 For crabs, drop the crabs in, cover and bring up to a boil, uncover and boil for about 15 to 18 minutes, then test for doneness.

 If using shrimp for shrimp cocktail or for use in a recipe, remove and plunge immediately into ice water to stop the cooking process.
 Otherwise, drain them, or use a slotted spoon to remove the shrimp, potatoes and sausage to a platter.
 Can also boil the potatoes, corn and sausage separately from the shrimp.
 Reserve the water after removing the shrimp, if cooking separately.

-Tip: Try to avoid adding ice to the boiling water when you add the shrimp.
+Tip: Try to avoid adding ice to the boiling water when you add the shrimp as this will drop the water temperature.

-Note: These directions are written with a larger sized shrimp, 16 - 20 count ideally, in mind.
-You can still use a larger quantity of smaller shrimp (as those pictured above), but you'll need to adjust your soaking time down to avoid overcooking them.
+Cook's Notes: Once you drain the shrimp, sprinkle some of the remaining boil over the shrimp.
+These directions are written with a larger sized shrimp, 16 - 20 count or smaller, in mind.
+You can still use a larger quantity of smaller shrimp, but you'll need to adjust your soaking time down to avoid overcooking them.
 Can also increase batch ingredients for larger batches.
 When cooking fresh caught crabs or crawfish, remember they must be alive when you boil them and you'll want to purge them first before boiling.
 Simply add them to a large tub and soak in clean, fresh, salty water.
-If the water gets very muddy, drain and repeat as needed, the proceed with the recipe.
+If the water gets very muddy, drain and repeat as needed, then proceed with the recipe, adding in one (16 ounce) jar of sliced, pickled jalapenos, with their juices.

 Source: http://deepsouthdish.com